 The best lakes in California are incredibly beautiful and captivating.
 From iconic Lake Tahoe to charming June Lake, there are so many lovely lakes in California to visit that you could explore a new one every weekend for a long time!

 Not only are California’s lakes gorgeous, most of them offer recreational opportunities as well, from swimming and boating to fishing and windsurfing.
+Plus many of them have walking trails to explore the shore.

 California’s beautiful lakes make for excellent getaways into nature, whether you are traveling solo, as a couple, or as a family.